Github11200/Citrus/README.md

 ## Customizability 🛠️
 There isn't much you can change.
 If you really want to though, you can open the `citrus.c` file and change the `HEIGHT` and/or `WIDTH` varibles of the game.
 You can also change the `MAIN_THREAD_SLEEP_TIME` and `INPUT_THREAD_SLEEP_TIME` variables to change how quickly it refreshes.
 Try not to crash it!

-## Contributing 👥
-If you really feel like contributing to this project then there isn't much I can say other than a) don't install a virus 🙏 and b) good luck trying to understand the code.

 ## Other random stuff
 Why did I make this?
 1. I wanted to actually make something in C because I've only really done web development and the only time I've had to use C/C++ is in robotics and DSA.